AmanyGomaa/Tableau-and-python-project-on-Brazilian-E-Commerce-Public-Dataset-by-Olist/README.md

 ● 02 Data: Includes two subfolders: (Data not uploaded to GitHub due to size limitations.)
 'Original Data': Original datasets.
 'Prepared Data': Cleaned data ready for analysis.
+(Data not uploaded to GitHub due to size limitations.)
 ● 03 Scripts: Python code for the analysis, executed using Jupyter notebooks.

 ● 04 Analysis: Contains the 'Visualizations' subfolder with all visualizations used for exploratory analysis and explaining insights.